Francisco del Rosario Sánchez: Entrance to Dominican Republic

-The Trial
+Military Trial

+The War Council was headed by General Domingo Lazala and five other officers.
+The prosecutor was Colonel Tomás Pimentel and the secretary, Alejo Justo Chanlatte.
+The defenders of the defendants were Cristobal José de Moya and Banilejo José Soto.
 During the trial, it was clear that it lacked probity.
-Suffering from serious injuries, Sánchez tried to shift the entirety of the expedition solely on his shoulders in hopes that the lives of his followers be spared in exchange for his, but to no avail.
-His defense was very powerful; believing that his actions could not be judged under Dominican law, let alone Spanish law, the latter of which Sánchez argued, hadn't been enforced.
-He then attempted to justify his actions by asserting:
+Suffering from serious injuries, the embittered Sánchez tried to shift the entirety of the expedition solely on his shoulders in hopes that the lives of his followers be spared in exchange for his, but to no avail.
+His defense was very powerful; believing that his actions could not be judged under Dominican law, let alone Spanish law, the latter of which Sánchez argued, hadn't been enforced.In the middle of the trial he rebuked one of his accusers, Romualdo Montero, who had been one of the traitors in Hondo Valle, for which the authorities arrested him and added him to Sánchez and his companions.
+He also rebuked Judge Lazala, accusing him of holding grudges against him for personal reasons.
+The full text of his defense is as follows:

 In another account, Sánchez was also quoted with saying:

+Despite his temperance, Sánchez could not help but experience moments of bitterness.
+This is what the letter explains to his wife, Balbina Peña, advising her to ensure that their children do not enter politics and dedicate themselves to commerce outside the country.
+In order not to be complicit in the ignominy, one of the commanders of the Spanish troops that had arrived in San Juan days before, Antonio Luzón, decided to leave with his battalion in the direction of Juan de Herrera to carry out exercises.